-Drug and Alcohol Resource Center (DARC)
+Drug and Alcohol Resource Center

-The Drug and Alcohol Resource Center (DARC) provides free and confidential screening, evaluation and counseling to those concerned about their own substance use and those in violation of the university alcohol and drug policies.
-In addition, the DARC office serves as a storehouse of information on alcohol, tobacco and other drugs with pamphlets, books, journal articles and other materials available to students, faculty and staff.
-For more information, visit the office in Schwartz Hall or call (203) 392-5087.
+The Drug and Alcohol Resource Center (DARC) provides free and confidential screening, evaluation and brief counseling by a licensed Drug and Alcohol Counselor to those students concerned about their own substance use and those in violation of the university alcohol and drug policies.
+In addition, the DARC office serves as a storehouse of information on alcohol, tobacco and other drugs with pamphlets, books, DVD's and other materials available to students, faculty and staff.
+For more information, visit the DARC office in Schwartz Hall or call 203-392-5074.